Welcome to today's edition of the Rush 24-7 podcast.

 What was the dire consequence if there was a government shutdown?

-We stopped writing this.
+Stop writing this.

 So we can't have a government shutdown.

-Okay, so we avoided a government shutdown, and look at the news today.
+Okay, so we avoided a government shutdown.

-Right out of the right on schedule, CNN poll, independence, a ban Republic uh uh abandoned Republicans, flocked back to Obama.
+Right out of the right on schedule, CNN poll.

 Republicans are portrayed as they are always going to be portrayed.

-So we got the same treatment essentially, whether we shut down the government or not, and this is what we all know is going to happen.
+So we got the same treatment essentially, whether we shut down the government or not.

 I don't know, folks.

-I I um maybe maybe things I find easy, and I used to not, but maybe things I find easy are just too difficult for a lot of people.
+Maybe things I find easy, and I used to not, but maybe things I find easy are just too difficult for a lot of people.

-My actions, the things I would say in public, not at work so much, but you know, just out at dinner or the things I would measure everything I said on the basis of what I thought people would think of it.
+My actions, the things I would say in public, not at work so much, but just out at dinner or the things I would measure everything I said on the basis of what I thought people would think of it.

 And you know, when you do that, the one thing that is inescapable that you're doing is you are subordinating yourself to everybody else.

-If you are going to be more concerned about what somebody thinks of you or what they're going to think of, what you do, you are saying you don't think much of yourself.
+If you are going to be more concerned about what somebody thinks of you or what they're going to think of what you do, you are saying you don't think much of yourself.

 And that is a prison.